 Single crystalline substrates are typically differentiated by the process by which they are made.
-Czochralski (Cz)1 wafers are the most commonly used type of silicon wafer, and are used by both the solar and integrated circuit industry.
+Historically, Czochralski (Cz)1 wafers have been the most commonly used type of silicon wafer.
+They are used by both the solar and integrated circuit industry.
 The process of making a large single crystalline silicon ingot by the Czochralski process is shown below.
 The use of quartz crucibles in the manufacture of Cz substrates causes the incorporation of ppm (1018 cm-3) oxygen into the silicon ingot.
 The oxygen itself is relatively benign but creates complexes with boron doping that degrades the carrier lifetime.2,3 N-type ingots fabricated with phosphorus dopants have similar oxygen concentrations but do not show the degradation effect nor do wafers with lower resistivity or gallium dopants.
 4

 - 1. , “Ein neues Verfahren zur Messung der Kristallisationsgeschwindigheit der Metalle”, Zeitschrift für physikalische Chemie, vol. 92, pp. 219–221, 1918.

 - 2. , “Degradation of carrier lifetime in Cz silicon solar cells”, Solar Energy Materials and Solar Cells, vol. 65, pp. 219 - 229, 2001.